Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Our Approach

-In this section, referring to the previous studies, we investigate the adequate architecture that generates proper segmentation for non-canonical sentences.
-The proposed system incorporates mainly three features: (1) a conversation-style and non-normalized/non-standard corpus used for training, (2) a deep learning-based automatic segmentation module, and (3) the potential to be utilized in a web interface that is applicable for various social media and microblogs.
+In this section, referring to the previous discussions, we investigate the adequate architecture that generates acceptable segmentation of user-generated texts, even when the users are not familiar with electronic typing.
+Our approach regards mainly two distinct features: (1) a conversation-style, linguistically diverse, and non-normalized corpus used for training, and (2) a concise and robust user-friendly automatic segmentation module.